mui/material-ui/packages/mui-material-next/migration.md

 ### Removed focusRipple

-The `focusRipple` prop was removed as ripples are absent in Material 3's focused states.
+The `focusRipple` prop was removed as ripples are absent in Material Design 3's focused states.

 ### Prevent default on `key-up` and `key-down` events